dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 [^32]: Chapter 3.
 Understanding Financial Statements. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^33]: Chapter 12.
 Closure in Valuation: Estimating Terminal Value. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^34]: Chapter 10.
 From Earnings to Cash Flows. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
+[^35]: Chapter 13.
+Dividend Discount Model. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
+[^36]: Chapter 14.
+Free Cash Flow to Equity Discount Models. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.